 In a capitalistic society where one’s salary and hourly pay defines her worth or value of her job, the pricelessness of a stay-at-home-mom’s duties (not jobs) is an indirect message that maternal duties are not as important or valuable.

 Sure it’s “priceless,” but how about the opportunity cost of her job as a mother?
 The lost opportunities, the unused college degrees and talents?

 Have you tried explaining to your potential employer what you’ve been doing for the past five years as a stay-at-home-mom?
 I did.
-And frankly in the real world, no one cares whether you graduated cum laude at your university, co-wrote that amazing thesis that won awards at your graduate school or held a senior position at your job.
+And frankly in the real world, no one cares whether you graduated cum laude at your university.
+Or co-wrote that amazing thesis that won awards at your graduate school.
+Or held a senior position at your job.

 Once you leave that workplace to be a stay-at-home-mom, you are immediately devalued as a professional and your value depreciates every year you choose to spend with your child.